bartnic1/TinyApp/README.md

 - Run the development web server using the `node express_server.js` command.
 - Taking || to be your protocol, local domain, and port number (i.e. || = http://localhost:8080), navigate to ||/urls.
 - New users should register to make a new account; an encrypted cookie will maintain access to user settings throughout the session.
 - Once registered, new users will automatically be logged in to the system.
-From there, click the hyperlink to Create a New tinyURL.
+From there, they should click the link to create a new tinyURL.
-- Enter in the long-form of the URL, and hit the submit button.
+- Once the long-form URL is entered and submitted, the user is redirected to an edit and information screen detailing various statistics on the new URL.
-- You will see a short-form of the URL.
-Hit Update to confirm your submission.
-- You will now see an updated table listing your tinyURL IDs and their associated long URLs.
+- Upon returning to ||/urls (by clicking the "Back to URL List" or "Update" if any changes are desired) a table will show a list of all URLs generated.
-- At any time, the user may edit or delete these URLs.
+- All data is stored across multiple sessions, and the user may edit or delete any tinyURL that belongs to them.

-- To navigate to the long-form, simply enter the short URL code (e.g. pi3kpr) into the following address:
+- To use tinyURL to navigate to the long-form URL, simply enter the tinyURL code into ||/u/:tinyURL, as demonstrated below with code "pi3kpr":

 ||/u/pi3kpr